alem0lars/fizzy/CONTRIBUTING.md

 - Fork, then clone the repo: `git clone git@github.com:your-username/fizzy.git`.
 - Set up Ruby dependencies via Bundler: `bundle install`.
-- Make sure the tests pass: `rake test`.
+- Make sure the tests pass: `bundle exec rake docker:test`.

 ### 2: Make changes

 - Make your change.
-- Write tests.
+- Write specs (following the [guidelines][betterspecs]).
 - Follow the [Style Guide][style_guide].
-- Make the tests pass: `rake test`.
+- Make the tests pass: `bundle exec rake docker:test`.
-  You can also run tests inside a Docker container, running: `rake docker:test`.
-  To forcibly build the Docker image, you need to set the environment variable `FIZZY_DOCKER_BUILD` to `true`: `FIZZY_DOCKER_BUILD=true rake docker:test`.
 - If you need to open a console inside the Docker container, you can run:
-  `rake docker:console`.
+  `bundle exec rake docker:console`.
-- Update the packages: `rake package`.
+- Update the packages: `bundle exec rake package`.
-- Add notes on your change to the [CHANGELOG.md][changelog] file, in the `Next Version` section.
+- Add notes on your change to the [changelog][changelog] file, in the `Next Version` section.
 - Write a [good commit message][good_commit_message].
 - Push to your fork.